flhofer/I4S_LoRaWanNode/README.md

 - _TheThingsNetwork.*_		Interfacing class for the RN2483 LoRaWan module, modified from the TTN supplied solution
 - _timer.*_		Hardware based timer routines to measure air-time.
 - _LoRaMgmt.*_		routines to manage the test-depending LoRa communication

+## Notes on versions

+The used Arduino core is AVR 1.8.2 and the RN2483 module mounts a FW version 1.0.5, strictly needed to enable class C operation.